zya/devart-template/project_posts/2014-03-27-It-is-Time-For-Some-Silliness.md

 Some final tweaks and it is done.
-After having the main structure working, I spent some time changing the little parameters for a better performance as well as nicer results.
-I tweaked the time range for each sample so that the drum sounds are ready before the main sample is downloaded.
-I changed the probability factor of sounds like hihat to prevent chaos and finally I tweaked the balance mix a little bit further for an optimal sounding beat.
+After having the main structure working, I spent some time changing the little parameters for a better performance and nicer results.

+I tweaked the time range for each sample so that the drum sounds are downloaded quicker and are ready before the main sample.
+I changed the probability factor of sounds like hihat to prevent chaos and finally I tweaked the mix a little bit further for an optimal sounding beat.
 I also refactored the code a little bit for a better and readable code.

 ```